canyon exploring with Michele Angileri

 • canyon's entrance and exit are both very near to a road (this happens rarely in Calabria)

-So you are probably thinking about queues of canyoneers and screaming clients waiting for their turn to rappel ...
+So you are probably figuring queues of canyoneers and screaming clients waiting for their turn to rappel ...
 Nothing of this! even in august you will probably meet only water and rock in Canale Castiglione.
 The most frequented technical canyon in Calabria is a temple of beauty and solitude seeming to be made just for you.

 Name Canale Castiglione